 Who occupies space?
 It is a family with young children or pre-retirees?
 For how long do you plan to live in your current home?
 Is resale envisioned in the short, medium or long term?
 Do you have a backyard?

-Our designers will be able to help you estimate the number of rooms required, the size of the bathrooms, the redesign of the kitchen, as well as the layout possibilities and the cost of your project.
+Our team will be able to help our clients estimate the number of rooms required, the size of the bathrooms, the redesign of the kitchen, as well as the layout possibilities and the cost of their project.

 2. The structural engineer

 Let us go back to the preliminary plans.
 At this planning stage, you will have the option of removing walls or revising certain door and window openings.

 Kitchen – dining room and open concept living room?
 A new oversized patio door?
 It is time to plan with the collaboration of a structural engineer.

 He will evaluate the need to replace load-bearing walls with beams, columns and / or footings to compensate for their removal.

 This work obviously has an impact on the cost of the project.
 It is essential to take this into account at the earliest stages of your planning.